MicrosoftDocs/sql-docs/docs/azure-data-studio/sql-database-project-extension-build-from-command-line.md

 These files are created by the extension during the first build completed in the Azure Data Studio interface and placed in the extension's folder under `BuildDirectory`.
 For example, on Linux, these files are placed in `~\.azuredatastudio\extensions\microsoft.sql-database-projects-x.x.x\BuildDirectory\`.

-Copy these ten files to a new and accesible folder or note their location.
+Copy these 10 files to a new and accessible folder or note their location.
 This location will be referred to as `DotNet Core build folder` in this document.

 3. If the project was created in Azure Data Studio - skip ahead to [Build the project from the command line](#Build-the-project-from-the-command-line).
-If the project was created in SSDT, open the project in the Azure Data Studio SQL Database project extension.
-This automatically updates the `sqlproj` file with 3 edits, noted below for your information:
+If the project was created in SQL Server Data Tools (SSDT), open the project in the Azure Data Studio SQL Database project extension.
+Opening the project in Azure Data Studio automatically updates the `sqlproj` file with three edits, noted below for your information:
     1. Import conditions
     ```
     <Import Condition="'$(NetCoreBuild)' == 'true'" Project="$(NETCoreTargetsPath)\Microsoft.Data.Tools.Schema.SqlTasks.targets"/>